Building GAE Projects with Maven

 gcloud source repos create firstGaePjt

-Create a local repository as follows:
+Create a local repository with the following command:

 C:\Lab>gcloud source repos clone firstGaePjt

-git add . -A git commit -m "First Commit" git push origin masterReferences
+git add . -A git commit -m "First Commit." git push origin masterReferences